zhehaowang/zhehao.me/tech-notes/a7ii/lreasy.md

     * Export sharpening
   * Lens correction
     * Shape of our lenses introduces distortion.
 The wider-angle the lens, the more distortion. (think fish-eye)
-    * Automatatic profile correction (can download / make a profile yourself)
+    * Automatatic profile correction (can download / make a profile yourself if your lens don't show up in the automatic list)
     * Usually when shooting portraits you want to be farther away from subject and use a telephoto lens, as opposed to staying close and use a wide angle lens, as the latter causes your subject's face to bulge towards the camera (noise too large, etc).
 Manual lens correction can actually adjust this: cranking distortion up creates an effect that makes it seems you are almost shooting with a longer-focal length lens.
+    * Chromatic aberation (defringe in manual): when there's sharp edge between dark and bright parts of an image, that edge sometimes has a magenta line, an artifact caused by the lens.
+When turned on, Lightroom tries to remove such artifacts.
   * Effects
     * Post-crop vignette.
 Most lens comes with a vignette, usually we correct that and add vignetting for a creative effect.
       * Midpoint: thickness